Nausea and even vomiting don't always mean you need medical help. However, if the symptoms scare you, call your healthcare provider.

 Call Your Doctor About Nausea and Vomiting If:

-Nausea and vomiting caused by food poisoning usually appear one to eight hours after a meal.
+- You think you have food poisoning and cannot keep food or water down.
+Nausea and vomiting caused by food poisoning usually appear one to 24 hours after a meal and usually resolves quickly on their own.
 Some kinds of food poisoning, such as salmonella, may take longer.

-Adults with nausea should see a doctor if the symptoms last more than a week.
+- You have symptoms of nausea that last more than a week.
 If you are a woman and have been having sex without using birth control, you may be pregnant.

-Children under the age of 6 should be taken to a doctor if their vomiting lasts more than a few hours, if there is both vomiting and diarrhea, if there are signs of dehydration, if the child hasn't urinated for six hours, or if the child has a fever of more than 100 degrees.
+- Your child under the age of 6 has been vomiting more than a few hours, has diarrhea or signs of dehydration, hasn't urinated for six hours, or has a fever of more than 100 degrees F.

-Children aged 6 and older should be taken to a doctor if their vomiting lasts 24 hours, if there are signs of dehydration, if the child hasn't urinated for six hours, or if the child has a fever of more than 102 degrees.
+- Your child aged 6 and older has been vomiting for more than 24 hours, has signs of dehydration, hasn't urinated for six hours, or has a fever of more than 102 degrees F.

 See a Doctor or Call an Ambulance If:

-- There is blood in the vomit.
-This may give the vomit the appearance of containing coffee grounds.
+- There is blood in the vomit or if the vomit looks like coffee grounds.